Apple Cider Moscow Mule – the Perfect Fall Cocktail Recipe

-Apple Cider Moscow Mule is spiced up with cinnamon for an apple cider cocktail you are sure to love.
-The fresh apple cider ginger beer combination gets the perfect apple pie flavor from dark rum and your favorite cinnamon-infused alcohol.
-It is a refreshing fall cocktail recipe that goes down smooth and easy.
-Break out your copper mugs and make this Spiced Apple Cider Moscow Mule recipe to sip on a crisp autumn evening.
+Apple Cider Moscow Mule is spiced up with cinnamon whiskey and dark rum for the perfect fall cocktail recipe you are sure to love.
+Break out your copper mugs for the combination of fresh apple cider with ginger beer in a refreshing drink that goes down smooth and easy a crisp autumn evening.

 The crisp air, the leaves changing colors until they fall and crunch under your feet.
 All the aromas make me so happy, whether it’s the smell of those fallen leaves, a roast chicken in the oven on a cool evening, or even that ubiquitous pumpkin spice.